History, tourist information, and nearby accommodation

-The old parish church of St Mary is a 13th century building, on the site of a Saxon church that went back to at least the 9th century.
-The 14th century octagonal font is beautifully carved, and there is a 13th century Sepulchral Slab which was found buried under the nave during restoration.
+The old parish church of St Mary is a 13th-century building, on the site of a Saxon church that went back to at least the 9th century.
+The 14th-century octagonal font is beautifully carved, and there is a 13th-century Sepulchral Slab which was found buried under the nave during restoration.
 The church stands well north of the main part of the village.

 Many visitors come to Hickling for water activities.
 There is a large boatyard and waterside pub known as the Pleasureboat Inn on the edge of the broad, with picturesque thatched boathouses lining the waterway.
-The Duke of Edinburgh and Prince Charles stayed at the inn in 1959 when Whiteslea Lodge, thier intended accommodation, was affected by floods.
+The Duke of Edinburgh and Prince Charles stayed at the inn in 1959 when Whiteslea Lodge, their intended accommodation, was affected by floods.
 The Prince of Wales returned in 2001 to visit the Norfolk Wildlife Trust nature reserve.

 Address: Hickling, Norfolk, England